pgraham/php-annotations/README.md

 $annotations->hasAnnotation('AnotherCharacteristic') === false;
 ```

-### Single Value
+### Annotation values

-Single value annotations can be defined as:
+A single annotation value can be defined as:

 ```php
 <?php